-- Total questions: 52 passage-based reading questions with multiple-choice responses. - Time allotted: 65 minutes. - Calculators may not be used or be on your desk. - All questions are worth one point regardless of the type or difficulty.
-You're not penalized for guessing, so it's to your advantage to answer each question as best you can. - The questions often include line references to direct you to relevant part(s) of the passage(s).
+- Total questions: 52 passage-based reading questions with multiple-choice responses. - Time allotted: 65 minutes. - Calculators may not be used or be on your desk. - The questions often include references to direct you to relevant part(s) of the passage(s).